 Part 1 briefly introduces a history of Lebanon’s territory, people and political system.
 Part 2 then addresses the emergence of Hezbollah, followed by an overview of its military, social and political roles in Lebanon.
 Finally, part 3 consists of the conclusion and the literature list.

 This article is based on my conference paper “How Hezbollah affects Lebanon’s sovereignty”.
-A pdf file of the complete article will be available soon
+A pdf file of the complete article is available upon request.

 Domestic, Vatellian (Westphalian), interdependence, international legal sovereignty